waveform80/picamera/docs/fov.rst

 4. At this point the frame is effectively "complete".
-When dealing with pipelines producing "unencoded" output (YUV, RGB, etc.) the pipeline ends here with the frame data getting copied over to the CPU.
+When dealing with pipelines producing "unencoded" output (YUV, RGB, etc.) the pipeline ends here (the ISP might be used to convert to RGB, but that's all) with the frame data getting copied over to the CPU.

 5. In the case of pipelines producing encoded output (H264, MJPEG, MPEG2, etc.) the next step is one of the encoding blocks (the H264 block in this case).